ikshavaku/XHRToCSV/README.md

 ![image](https://user-images.githubusercontent.com/19332610/114358429-89893a80-9b90-11eb-9693-e5383ed73e88.png)

-Save the image in the same folder as this script.
+Save the HAR file in the same folder as this script.

 Run the Script by executing the command ```python requestList.py``` if you have multiple versions of python installed, run ```python3 requestList.py```